What Your Dentist Wishes You Knew About Preventing Cavities This Spring

 Why Preventive Care Matters

-Regular visits to your general dentistry provider ensure that your oral health stays on track.
+Regular visits to your general dentistry provider help keep your oral health on track.
 Professional cleanings remove buildup you can’t reach at home, while exams help catch issues early and preemptively identify certain risk factors.
-In combination, these simple measures keep your smile healthier and reduce the likelihood of more invasive and expensive treatments later.
+In combination, these simple measures help keep your smile healthier and reduce the likelihood of more invasive, expensive treatments later.

 Compassionate Preventive Dental Care in West Chester, OH

-If you’re in West Chester and want to learn more about cavity prevention and maintaining a healthy smile through the spring, contact Dr. Joel R. Koch and our friendly and helpful team to schedule an appointment.
+If you’re in West Chester and want to learn more about cavity prevention tips and maintaining a healthy smile this spring, contact Dr. Joel R. Koch and our friendly, helpful team to schedule an appointment.